-Shortly after the formation of Talbot in 1979, PSA decided to go out on all-out attack; setting aside Talbot as the company’s premier motor sports division.
+Shortly after the formation of Talbot in 1979, PSA decided to go on all-out attack; setting aside the brand as the company’s premier motor sports division.
 In 1981, the Talbot Horizon Group B was set to replace the Sunbeam Lotus – then the Quattro happened…

-Lotus began work on a silhouette Horizon, identifying that the development of a similar concept to the Renault’s was the way forward.
-Using the same Lotus slant-four engine, sited behind the front seats, the Horizon Group B was the result, and it has to be said, an exciting looking proposition it looked.
+Des O’Dell and Lotus began work on a silhouette Horizon, identifying that the development of a similar concept to the Renault’s was the way forward.
+Using the same 2174cc Lotus slant-four engine, now developing 250bhp, located behind the front seats, the Horizon Group B was the result, and it has to be said, an exciting looking proposition it looked.

 With thanks to Declan Berridge for the pictures and information.